SimanyeSTS/weather-map-app/README.md

 # Weather Map Application

-This project is a React application that displays weather data for different locations on a map using React Leaflet.
-Users can interact with the map, select a location, and view relevant weather details fetched from the OpenWeatherMap API.
+This project is a React application that displays weather data for different locations on an interactive map using React Leaflet.
+Users can explore weather information by clicking on locations, searching for cities, and enjoying a responsive, dark mode-enabled interface.

 ## Features